Government Affairs Committee

 - Informs the SCA Board of salient news and recommends a course of action.

-- Informs SCA membership of political developments, and situational that call for activism, through the Newsletter, the annual members meeting, and special mailings if necessary.
+- Informs SCA membership of political developments, and situations that call for activism, through the Newsletter, the annual members meeting, and special mailings if necessary.

 - Coordinates, on an as-needed basis, special projects that correct shortcomings in law from an archival perspective.